 The free dictionary defined xenophobia as “an abnormal fear and hatred of foreigners”.
 Another issue that astonishes me is the different names accorded to xenophobia in relation to its geographic position

-The funny fact is that most of these nations that promote, adhere to, encourage or condone the act of xenophobia are Christian countries.
-This keeps me wondering about the essence of the Christian values, faith and religion they profess and pretend to uphold.
+The funny fact is that most of these nations that promote, adhere to, encourage or condone acts of xenophobia are Christian countries.
+This keeps me wondering about the essence of the Christian values, faith and religion they profess and pretends to uphold.
 Perhaps xenophobic actions can be attributed to the act of God too or keeping the will of God also.
 Have you thought about it?